Hi readers! This is my second promised, the devil is in the detail, post focusing on MND/ALS research.

 Typically, power is raised by increasing the number of patients/subjects included in a trial.
 Size really does matter folks!!

 When I wrote about the beauty of mathematics in an old blog, Saturn’s Rings and MND, I rattled on for a whole article how numbers are central to the universe and a truly wonderful endeavour.
 It is actually possible, to accurately estimate the minimum necessary size of trials based on various criteria and the effect you are trying to detect/measure.
 The number of participants, believe it or not, is not simply conjured out of thin air!
-Of course, the finer details are beyond this short blog, but I include this interesting reference if you want to read more about the very specific requirements for sample sizes in MND trials.
+Of course, the finer details are beyond this short blog, but I include this interesting reference from the TRICALS team if you want to read more about the very specific requirements for sample sizes in MND trials.
+You might wish to take a look at the online tool at reactive.tricals.org, referenced from this study, that really highlights the issues with identifying ‘effects’ in ALS/MND therapies and why trial sample sizes are higher than in other diseases.

 Let me elucidate with a totally unrelated and very simple example (with no hidden complexities) to show you just how important sample size is and what you are trying to measure or conclude with it.